sse-secure-systems/connaisseur/docs/features/validation_mode.md

 # Validation Mode

+> :warning: Be aware that disabling image reference mutation has significant impact on the security guarantees of signature verification.
+> Carefully consider the notes below.

 Validation mode allows configuration whether Connaisseur mutates image references (tags to trusted digests).

 In default behavior during validation, Connaisseur uses the image reference (tag or digest) from the admission request to identify a trusted digest (digest with valid signature from a configured trust root) and modifies the reference to the trusted digest if one exists or denies the request otherwise.